Submerged Aquatic Vegetation (SAV)

 SAV are shallow-water ecosystem engineers that modify their physical and chemical environment as they grow.
 In doing so, they provide many ecosystem services:

-• Act as essential nursery habitat and feeding grounds for marine species
+• Act as essential nursery habitat and feeding grounds for juvenile marine species

 credit